Horseradish Growing and Care Instructions

 PLANTING: Space crowns/plants at least 20" - 30" apart, or 3-4 feet from other plants.

-Crown should be planted 3 - 5 inches deep.
-Set the crown at a 45 degree angle with the top of the crown at or slightly above soil level and cover the bottom portion of the crown.
+Crown should be planted 2 - 3 inches deep.
+Set the crown at a 45-degree angle with the top of the crown at or slightly above soil level and cover the bottom portion of the crown.
 Make sure not to plant the crown upside down.

 Growing Horseradish in Containers: A word of warning...horseradish can be somewhat invasive.
 When you dig the roots, any roots left in the ground will sprout in the spring.
 For this reason, some people grow horseradish in containers.
-A 5 gallon size or larger deep pot is ideal.
+A 5-gallon size or larger deep pot is ideal.
 Remember, horseradish is a heavy feeder, so fertilize with a low salt fertilizer meant for containers or use organic fertilizer.
-Regular chemical fertilizers will burn your plant.
+Regular chemical fertilizers will burn your plant if planted in a container.

 If you live in warmer winter areas where the horseradish plants can't go dormant, I have heard of people growing horseradish in containers and placing the containers in a chest freezer for a month or so.
 It will work.